Posted on:

 What Types of Media Can You Add to Google Slides?

-For instance, audio needs to live in Google Drive before you can insert it, or GIFs only animate in Presentation mode.
-But don't worry, we will walk through each type in full detail in its dedicated section.
+For instance, audio has to live in Google Drive before you can insert it, and GIFs only animate in Presentation mode, not while you're editing.
+We'll walk through each type in full detail below.

 How to Add Audio to Google Slides